OCA/account-invoicing/account_invoice_pro_forma_sequence/readme/USAGE.rst

 To use this module:

-Go to Invoicing > Customers > Invoices*.
+#.
+Go to Invoicing > Customers > Invoices.
-Create or open an invoice.
+#.
+Create or open a draft invoice.
-Click on "Assign Pro-forma Number" button to generate a pro-forma number.
+#.
+Click on "GENERATE PRO-FORMA" button to assign a pro-forma number.
-To print the pro-forma invoice, go to "Print" menu and select "Pro-forma".
+#.
+Click on "PRINT PRO-FORMA" button to print the pro-forma invoice PDF.